Views expressed throughout are speculative possibilities. In no way should they be taken as doctrinal claims! Read with discernment.

 When Moses told the Israelites “the Lord shall fight for you,” it was a promise that we can also apply to ourselves today, because the same principles hold true when we come out of this world’s way of thinking, and trust in God to fight for us.

 In the Old Testament the Israelites refused to trust God.
-You can read some of the history in Deuteronomy chapter 1 here.
+You can read some of the history in Deuteronomy chapter 1 in the Bible Gateway link here.
 You will see in the last few paragraphs that because of this, the relationship between these disbelieving people and God changed.
 The wars they fought were not necessary.
 They didn’t trust God or believe Him, so God allowed them to fight, but it was not His original intention.

 Exodus 23:28 And I will send hornets before thee, which shall drive out the Hivite, the Canaanite, and the Hittite, from before thee.